 A. You can fly, for example, to another State, in a simple morning’s flight.
 From Palo Alto, California, you can take a trip over San Francisco, or fly around the SF Bay in an hour.
 You can pop over to Half Moon Bay Airport, with a 10-minute flight, walk to the HMB Harbor and have lunch.

-For some students, obtaining a Pilot’s License made them stand out on their College / Job Applications and Resumes.
+For some students, obtaining a Pilot’s License makes them stand out on their College / Job Applications and Resumes.

-Some other Members like to volunteer “Angel Flights” (They help ferry patients).
+Some other Members like to volunteer for “Angel Flights” (They help ferry patients).

 And some other Members like to use their Pilot License to visit family / dates, or commute to a 2nd home.
 In general, as a pilot, you can cut your travel time by hours, and, road-miles by up to 1/3.

 Learning to fly can provide magnificent views.
 It will broaden your horizons, figuratively as well as literally.